 - 1. Determination of the family's annual or adjusted income and the computation of the housing assistance payment; - 2.
-A determination of the appropriate utility allowance (if any) for tenant-paid utilities from the BHA utility allowance schedule; - 3.
-Family unit size determination under Authority subsidy standards; - 4.
-Determination that Housing Choice Voucher program family is under-occupied in their current unit and a request for exception is denied; - 5.
-A determination to terminate assistance for a participant family because of the family's actions or failure to act;
+Appropriate utility allowance used from schedule; - 3.
+Family unit size determination under Authority subsidy standards;

-- 6. A determination to terminate assistance because the participant has been absent from the assisted unit for longer than the maximum period permitted under BHA policy and HUD rules; - 7.
-Determination to terminate a family's FSS Contract, withholds supportive services, or proposes forfeiture of the family's escrow account; - 8.
-Determination to pay an owner claim for damages, unpaid rent or vacancy loss.
+- 4. Determination that Housing Choice Voucher program family is under-occupied in their current unit and a request for exception is denied; - 5.
+Determination to terminate assistance for any reason; - 6.
+Determination to terminate a family's FSS Contract, withholds supportive services, or proposes forfeiture of the family's escrow account; - 7 Determination to pay an owner claim for damages, unpaid rent or vacancy loss.